ShaheenKhan99/Capstone_2_Front_end/README.md

 #### **Features:**
 - Any user can search by category and destination for places and view the results on the homepage
-- A user can create a secure user account that uses the B-crypt hash
+- A user can create a secure user account that uses the B-crypt hash to perform encryption to increase password safety
 - A logged in user can:
   - search by category and/or destination to view places saved by other users
   - search by username or destination to view tripcards for other users